af60f75b/neo4j_open_source_android_apps/README.md

 Graph database of 8,431 open-source Android apps
 ================================================

+**Note: Some example queries in the submission are inefficient or include mistakes.
+See below for corrected versions.**

 This Docker image contains an installation of [Neo4j](https://neo4j.com) with a dataset of 8,431 open-source Android apps, Google Play page data, and version control data in one graph database.

 Snapshots of all GitHub repositories are cloned to a local Gitlab instance in a separate container (TBA; with 136GB in size the image is not suitable for Docker Hub).